 - Notice of Decision

-- If the member completes their renewal timely and remains, a notice of decision will be issued to explain ongoing coverage.
+- If the member completes their renewal timely and remains eligible, a notice of decision will be issued to explain ongoing coverage.

 - If the member completes their renewal timely and no longer qualifies, a notice of decision will be sent at least 15 days before the date coverage is set to end.
 If the individual may be eligible for coverage through the Marketplace, their information will be sent to CoverME.gov.